SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     http://127.0.0.1:8000/monitoring/  # monitoring endpoint
     ```

-    Our monitoring endpoint should return an HTML page either showing an Evidently report or test suit.
+    Our monitoring endpoint should return an HTML page either showing an Evidently report or test suite.
 Try implementing
     this endpoint.

     ??? success "Solution"